 Faculty in epidemiology and across the school are involved in violence and injury surveillance and research aimed at understanding and preventing causes and consequences of several forms of violence (e.g., intimate partner, community, systemic or structural violence).

 The Tulane Cancer Center is designed to foster cancer research throughout Tulane University.
-The Cancer Center includes a multidisciplinary clinic, including an active clinical research portfolio.
+The Cancer Center includes a multidisciplinary clinic, with an active clinical research portfolio.
 The Tulane Cancer Center also supplies research core services and creates interactions in a number of cancer research areas.
 Particular strengths involve cancer genetics, hormonal and regulatory signaling in cancer, prostate cancer, cancer virology, and population sciences.
 The Tulane Cancer Center is one of the lead partners in the state-funded Louisiana Cancer Research Center.

 Tulane Center for Lifespan Epidemiology Research (CLER)